l3uddz/unionfs_cleaner/README.md

 ```
 ## _HIDDEN~ cleaner

 This feature is the core functionality of unionfs_cleaner, it cannot be disabled as it was designed for this purpose initially.
 When unionfs wants to delete a file that is on the read-only mount, it obviously cannot do this because it has no access.
 So what it does is it will create a _HIDDEN~ file inside your read-write mount in either .unionfs or .unionfs-fuse, this tells unionfs to hide that file from the merged folder.
 This typically happens when sonarr/radarr upgrades a file.
-We want these to be removed from the cloud as this file is created so we dont have duplicates when we next perform an upload.
+We want these to be removed from the cloud so we dont have duplicates when we next perform an upload.
 Below are the key variables to be interested in when setting this up.

 1. unionfs_folder (example: `/mnt/local/.unionfs-fuse`)
 2. remote_folder (example: `google:`)
 3. cloud_folder (example: `/mnt/plexdrive`)
+4. unionfs_folder_check_interval (example: `60`)

 unionfs_folder is the .unionfs/.unionfs-fuse folder that is created inside your read/write folder.

 cloud_folder is your read only folder used in your unionfs mount.

 remote_folder is your rclone remote.

+unionfs_folder_check_interval is how often in minutes to scan the unionfs_folder for HIDDEN~ files/remove the offending files from remote.

 Keeping this in mind, lets look at the example below: